algolia/instantsearch-ios/doc/src/getting-started.md

 To initialize InstantSearch, you need an Algolia account with a configured and non-empty index.

-Go to your `AppDelegate.swift` file and add the following under the `didFinishLaunchingWithOptions:` method:
+Go to your `AppDelegate.swift` file and then add `import InstantSearch` at the top.
+Then inside your `didFinishLaunchingWithOptions:` method, add the following:

 ```swift
 InstantSearch.reference.configure(appID: "latency", apiKey: "1f6fd3a6fb973cb08419fe7d288fa4db", index: "bestbuy_promo")